mayerrobert/jmurmel/mlib.md

 ### reduce
     (reduce func sequence [from-end-p]) -> result

-If sequence is empty then "reduce" will return (f).
+If sequence is empty then "reduce" will return (func).

-Otherwise if sequence contains one element then "reduce will return this element.
+Otherwise if sequence contains one element then "reduce" will return this element.

-Otherwise if from-end is omitted or nil then f will be called with the first two elements of the sequence and subsequently with the previous result and the next element, and "reduce" will return the last result from f.
+Otherwise if from-end is omitted or nil then func will be called with the first two elements of the sequence and subsequently with the previous result and the next element, and "reduce" will return the last result from func.

-Otherwise if from-end is given and non-nil then f will be called with the last two elements of the sequence and subsequently with the previous result and the previous element, and "reduce" will return the last result from f.
+Otherwise if from-end is given and non-nil then func will be called with the last two elements of the sequence and subsequently with the previous result and the previous element, and "reduce" will return the last result from func.
 ### write-char
 ### terpri, prin1, princ, print
 ### pprint